 “The U.S. Civil Rights Trail was designed to motivate people to learn more, see more and feel more.
 The website can tell the stories, but the emotional weight of those stories cannot be fully absorbed without standing in the exact spots where sacrifices were made and the direction of history was changed.”

 The Civil Rights Trail combines sites that have been significant in the battle for Civil Rights, especially the 1950s and 1960s.
 Launched in January, 2018, the Trail includes over 100 sites in 14 states.
-Given the incredible popular success of the National Museum of African-American History and Culture and the fact that Civil Rights tourism is a growth sector, the identification and interpretation of such sites promises to be an economic boon to communities where these resources are located.
+Given the incredible popular success of the National Museum of African-American History and Culture and the fact that Civil Rights tourism is a growth sector demanding honest history, the identification and interpretation of such sites promises to be an economic boon to communities where these resources are located.

 In San Antonio, we have the story of the first voluntary and peaceful integration of a Woolworth’s lunch counter on March 16, 1960, a story that Jackie Robinson said “should be told around the world.”
 He was quoted in the New York Times on March 20, 1960, but the story did not have the “legs” of the more confrontational protests in other cities.

 In addition to Woolworth’s the sites of the Kress, H.L.
-Green and Neisner’s stores also survive, sans lunch counters.
-The beginnings of a Civil Rights trail are right in front of us, although the concern is that at least two of the four could disappear soon.
+Green, Grant’s, Sommers and Neisner’s stores survive, sans lunch counters.
+The beginnings of a Civil Rights trail are right in front of us, although the concern is that at least two of these could disappear soon.

 Thanks to local landscape architect and historian Everett Fly, more overlooked sites in San Antonio are now being uncovered.
 You could see markers for the Rincon School near the River Walk, but Fly’s work has really illuminated the importance of downtown – notably Alamo Plaza, in a struggle for equal rights that goes back to the early 1880s.